h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 Driverless AI has its own recipes for time-series forecasting that combines advanced time-series analysis and H2O’s own Kaggle Grand Masters’ time-series recipes.
 In this tutorial we will walk through the process of creating a time series experiment and compare the results to a pre-loaded time series experiment based on the same dataset just higher experiment settings.

-**Note**: We recommend that you go over the entire tutorial first to review all the concepts, that way, once you start the experiment, you will be more familiar with the content.
+**Note:** We recommend that you go over the entire tutorial first to review all the concepts, that way, once you start the experiment, you will be more familiar with the content.

 ## Prerequisites
 You will need the following to be able to do this tutorial: